michellemx-lai/stable-marriage-matchmaking-algo/README.md

 # User Experience
 All statistics and calculations are printed in a tabular format so users can easily see the comparison between student-optimal and school-optimal solutions.
 The program does not require manual user input for participant information as it takes in text files as inputs.

+# Learnings
+The key learnings from this project are inheritance and polymorphism in Java.

 # Demo
 Two text files (students10.txt and schools10.txt) are included as sample input files you can utilize to see how this program works.